 The Gio is a small, sleek one-handed blood glucose meter designed to make testing fast, natural and instinctive.
 It combines a lancing mechanism with a unique 12-test integrated lancet and test strip drum.
 At work, on the street, on the train, while exercising, even while walking fast to a late appointment, the Gio makes frequent testing easy without interrupting your life.

-- Communicates with smartphones and computers via bluetooth or mini-USB
+• Communicates with smartphones/computers via bluetooth or mini-USB

 For 220 million diabetics worldwide, testing Blood Glucose is the foundation of good self-management.
 Every decision about insulin dosage, food intake, and external factors depends on frequent testing.
 Diabetics rely on their blood glucose meters throughout each and every day.
 Te tools we use to monitor and understand our health become part of us.
 They should not be pathology-driven, but user-driven.

 While BG technology has improved significantly in the past 30 years, current BG meters on the market still ignore a basic tenet of design – less is more.
 All existing meters, even “all-in-one” models, require two hands and a surface to operate.
 Meters that advertise a “mini” form blatantly ignore the necessity of a bulky case and carrying strips, lancing device, lancets, and a place to dispose of used supplies.
 While many meters display test memory or more advanced features, every meter screen currently on the market is either too small, too low-resolution, or too visually crowded to manage data.